August 30, 2024

-Personal consumption expenditures rose 0.5% in July after climbing 0.3% in June.
-In the past year nominal spending has risen 5.3%.
+Personal consumption expenditures rose 0.4% in November after rising 0.3% in October and 0.7% in September.
+In the past year nominal spending has risen 5.5%.

 What we are really interested in is “real” or inflation-adjusted spending.
 That is what goes into the GDP calculation.
-After adjusting for inflation real consumption spending rose 0.4% in July after climbing 0.3% in June.
-In the past year real spending has risen 2.7%.
-In the past three months that pace has climbed to 4.7%%.
+After adjusting for inflation real consumption spending rose 0.3% in November after gaining 0.1% in October and 0.5% in September.
+In the past year real spending has risen 2.9%.
+In the past three months that pace has climbed to 3.7%..
 Thus, the consumer’s willingness to spend remains solid.
-It should slow, but it has not done so yet.

-Real disposable income — what is left after paying taxes and adjusted for inflation — rose 0.1% in both June and July..
-In the past year real disposable income has risen 1.1%.
+Real disposable income — what is left after paying taxes and adjusted for inflation — rose 0.2% in November after climbing 0.5% in October and 0.2% in September.
+In the past year it has risen by 2.6%.

-The savings rate fell 0.2% in July to 2.9% after declining 0.2% in June.
-Consumers are saving much less of their paycheck each month than what they have done historically.
+The savings rate fell 0.1% in November to 4.4% after rising 0.4%% in October after having fallen 0.3% in September.
+Consumers are saving less of their paycheck each month than what they have done historically.
 In the 10-years prior to the 2020 recession the savings rate averaged 7.0%.
-With real disposable income rising at a 1.1% pace in recent months consumers cannot continue to spend at a 2.7% rate for too much longer.
+At 4.4% the savings rate is lower than its historical average.
+With real disposable income rising at a 2.6% pace in recent months and real spending rising 2.9%, consumers can continue to spend at a 2.5-3.0% pace throughout 2025.

 Thus far the additional debt has not been a problem.
 If that were the case, delinquency rates on consumer debt should have begun to rise.
 They have inched higher but that is all

-GDP rose 3.0% in the second quarter but is expected to slow to 0.9% in the third quarter and 1.6% in the fourth quarter.
-Steady job gains and significant wage gains will provide enough fuel to keep the economy growing slowly in the months to come.
+GDP rose 3.1% in the third quarter and GDP growth is expected to be 2.5% in the fourth quarter.
+Steady job gains and significant wage gains will provide enough fuel to keep the economy growing at a moderate rate in the months to come.
+We look for GDP growth of 2.9% in 2025.

 Stephen Slifer